Pacific Paradise, Queensland: History

 Thousands of years before European occupancy, the north shore of the Maroochy River was the land resource area of the Toombra clan of the Undanbi people.
 They educated their children in matters relating to sustenance and preservation of culture.
 Using the natural landscape as a schoolroom, skills and knowledge were acquired by observation and through tutoring by their elders.

 Europeans commenced to occupy the land from the 1880s but no provisions were made for establishing a school.
 Selectors among whom were William Harry Baker, William Parsons, Amos Wickerson and William Godfrey purchased Crown land to free range cattle and horses as well as growing citrus crops.
 In the 1890s two children, Eleanor May and Harry Searle, were born to the Baker family who owned Portion 102V, Parish of Maroochy, County of Canning (the location of Pacific Paradise State School today).

 Attendance at a school for sixty days in a year had become compulsory in Queensland in 1875.
 Some of the children in the area in the late 1880s were aged between six and twelve years, but because their parents lived more than 3 mi from the nearest school, the children were exempted from attending school.
 However one family, the Peatlings, sent their youngest son Frederick John, 6 mi to the Diddillibah Provisional School that opened in 1885.
 Other children were either taught at home by their parents or did not receive any schooling.
 Many of the families suffered great hardship from a flood of the Maroochy River in 1893.
 The site of the present-day Pacific Paradise State School was 5 ft under water.

 The initial phase of urbanisation began in the 1950s.
-Major improvements for access to the area included the David Low Way, the David Low Bridge at Bli Bli, and the Maroochy Airport.
+Major improvements for access to the area included the David Low Way, the David Low Bridge at Bli Bli, and the Sunshine Coast Airport.
 The government and private developers saw the potential for seaside resorts.